 CYME Power Engineering Software and Solutions

-/ Home / Software / Dynamic Motor Starting Analysis
+/ Home / Software / Motor Starting Analysis

 The selection of the motor to be started along with the starting method is defined in a grid-style study dialog box.
 The study dialog box also gives the user the option to change the status of any motor in the network.
 This includes the switching of motors either to off, running, locked rotor or starting.